adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/image/v2/image/README.md

   4. You component's dialog should overwrite the dialog fully from the image component via `sling:hideResource="true"` on the node `cq:dialog/content/items/image`

 ## URL Formats
-The images are loaded through the `com.adobe.cq.wcm.core.components.internal.servlets.AdaptiveImageServlet`, therefore their URLs have the following patterns:
+In case Dynamic Media features are not used the images are loaded through the `com.adobe.cq.wcm.core.components.internal.servlets.AdaptiveImageServlet`, therefore their URLs have the following patterns:

 ```
 Author: